hieunlt/vn-pit-helper/README.md

 Notice that this tool only works with Vietnamese taxpayers and all XML files must use the VND for all amounts of money stated.

+**IMPORTANT**: Started from April 2025, this tool has become obsolete, please use the official helper provided in the Tax portal to consolidate your PIT certificates and pre-fill your tax papers

 # Disclaimer

 ALWAYS check for the end result against your original tax certificates.